Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Oilpainting by Antonio Jacobsen

-Antonio Jacobsen (American, 1850-1921) - Ship Portrait of the Belgian Steamer "Plantyn" heading for New York 1884, signed and dated, Oil on canvas 55 x 92 cm (22 x 36 "), excellent condition, not relined, original ornate gilt frame, Private Collection Belgium
+Antonio Jacobsen (American, 1850-1921) - Ship Portrait of the Belgian Steamer "Plantyn" heading for New York 1884, signed and dated, Oil on canvas 55 x 92 cm (22 x 36 "), excellent condition, not relined, original ornate gilt frame - Private Collection Belgium

 Note: The Screwsteamer "Plantyn" was built 1879 in Glasgow, Scotland by A. Stephen & Sons for T.C.
 Engels & Co. in Antwerp.
 It measured 320.3 x 36 x 24.6 and is listed with 2328 tons.
 The sketch for this ship is in the Jacobsen index (please refer to Sniffen p.
 244 No. 24).
 Photo Copyright.
+Click here or on image to see more illustrations.

 Image of Petersen Painting

-Ship Portrait of the German Steamer "Australia, Capt.
+Heinrich Petersen - Ship Portrait of the German Steamer "Australia, Capt.
 G. Franck" 1885, the German Transatlantic Steamer of Hamburg (Carr Line) with auxiliary sails set on his way to New York in the Mouth of the river Elbe, signed and dated by Heinrich Petersen, Oil on canvas, 50 x 70 cm, original gilt frame, the possession of a Collector in Hamburg, Germany.

 Note: The typical signature of the artist is as follows: